-The LD Flap can Include Saline or Silcon Implants in Austin, TX
+The LD Flap Can Include Saline or Silcone Implants in Austin, TX

-A latissimus dorsi myocutaneous or LD flap at Austin's Christine Fisher MD is a breast reconstruction technique using an oval flap of skin, fat, and underlying muscle from your back—specifically below your shoulder and behind your armpit.
+A latissimus dorsi myocutaneous or LD flap at Austin Plastic & Reconstructive Surgery is a breast reconstruction technique using an oval flap of skin, fat, and underlying muscle from your back—specifically below your shoulder and behind your armpit.
 The main difference between this and other flap techniques is that the blood vessels remain connected.
 With the LD flap surgery, the flap is rotated from your back to your chest.

 Good Candidates for LD Flap